-Set Back
+2.1 Set Back

-Set Back should normally be as described in the table below, but the Design Organisation may use further relaxations in accordance with the notes on the table which is taken from CD127 2.24.
+Set Back should normally be as described in the table below, but the Design Organisation may use further relaxations in accordance with the notes on the table which is taken from CD127 2.24

-Location Desirable Minimum Setback Available relaxations at sites described Value (mm) in footnotes In verges with no adjacent hard shoulder or hard strip 1200 Note (i), (ii) In verges with an adjacent hard shoulder or hard strip 600 Note (iii) Central reserves 1200 Note (i), (ii)

-Design Organisations may, where justified, consider Relaxations to set-back as follows:

-I. Relaxation to 600mm for roads of speed limit 50mph or less (including temporary mandatory speed limits).

-II.
-Relaxation to 1000mm at existing roads with physical restraints (e.g. a structure) where it would be difficult to provide the desirable value.

-III.
-Relaxation to 450mm will be permitted where it is considered necessary to position the VRS away from the edge of an existing embankment in order to provide support to the foundation.
+Location Desirable minimum setback value (mm) Available relaxations at sites described in footnotes ges with no adjacent hard shoulder or hard strip 1200 Note (i), (ii) ges with an adjacent hard shoulder or hard strip 600 Note (iii) Central reserves 1200 Note (i), (ii) Des ign Organisation's may, w here justified, consider Relax kations to set-back as follows: (i) Relaxation to 600mm fo mandatory speed limits) or less (including temporary (ii) Relaxation to 1000mm at existing roads with physical restraints (e.g. a structure) where it would be difficult to provide the desirable value. (iii) ii) Relaxation to 450mm will be permitted where it is considered necessary to position the VRS away from the edge of an existing embankment in order to provide support to the foundation.